TerrenceCao1/DHT11-Library/README.md

 Library for reading bit data (pulse width modulation) from the DHT11 Temp/Humidity Sensor.
 This is for a project for a real time tempurature/humidity display for my dorm room :)

-I'm using an Arduino Uno, and PlatformIO as my IDE
+I'm using an Arduino Uno, and PlatformIO as my IDE, looked at markruys's Github for inspiration and help.

 Datasheet used: https://www.digikey.at/htmldatasheets/production/2071184/0/0/1/dht11-humidity-temp-sensor.html